 The good news, even if a motorcycle driver is partly at fault in an accident, is that he or she may still have a right to compensation.
 In Ohio, one is not barred from recovery unless their negligence is more than 50% responsible for causing the accident.
 When the total amount of damages is calculated, each party will be responsible for his or her proportionate share.
 If the court or a settlement agreement determines the motorcyclist is 20% at fault and the other driver is 80%, the other driver or his insurance company must pay 80% of the total damages.

-Motorcyclist not wearing a helmet
+Motorcyclist not wearing a helmet.

-The other party in an accident case may challenge a motorcyclist’s injury claim, by asserting the defense that if the motorcyclist were wearing a helmet at the time of the crash, their injuries would have been less severe and thus, damages would be lower.
+The other party in an accident case may challenge a motorcyclist’s injury claim by asserting the defense that if the motorcyclist were wearing a helmet at the time of the crash, their injuries would have been less severe, and thus, damages would be lower.
 The person making this contention must be able to present factual evidence that injuries sustained would have been reduced or prevented with the use of a helmet and that the actions of the non-helmeted motorcyclist were negligent and caused harm.

 What to do after a motorcycle crash

-- If possible, take photos of the crash, damage to vehicles and your injuries.
+- If possible, take photos of the crash, damage to vehicles, and your injuries.

-- Write down details including times and locations, positions of the vehicles, names and contact information of any witnesses.
+- Write down details, including times and locations, positions of the vehicles, names, and contact information of any witnesses.
 Especially if you do not have photos, these notes could be very beneficial later.

 - File a police report and make sure you obtain a copy.

-- Don’t have your motorcycle repaired immediately and do not attempt to repair it yourself.
+- Don’t have your motorcycle repaired immediately, and do not attempt to repair it yourself.
 Leave your motorcycle “as is” after the accident so it can be examined by an expert.
 This could be critical to your case.

-Remember a Slater & Zurz LLP motorcycle accident lawyer is an expert in dealing with a client’s personal injury and any other aspect of an accident.
+Remember, a Slater & Zurz motorcycle accident lawyer is an expert in dealing with a client’s personal injury and any other aspect of an accident.
 The lawyer is there to help you with any of the steps listed as you attempt to decide what should be done after your loss.
 You can always get a new bike.
 If you have a custom-made motorcycle, there may only be one like it, and yet physical injuries to your body or to a passenger should take priority.

-Why you should hire Slater & Zurz LLP
+Why you should hire Slater & Zurz?

 - If someone else is responsible for a motorcycle accident that resulted in the wrongful death of your loved one, that party could be liable for costs associated with the accident, including medical costs and lost wages.
 In some cases, there could be punitive damages awarded to the loved ones of the deceased if the individual found responsible for the crash was found to be reckless or highly negligent in their conduct.

-You can set up a meeting with an attorney by calling the law firm at 1-888-534-4850.
-You can also contact the firm by filling out a short form here.
+You can set up a meeting with a motorcycle attorney by calling the law firm at 1-888-534-4850.
+You can also contact the firm by filling out the form on the right side of this page.
 Slater & Zurz offers a 24/7/365 response to your contact.